yufengliu15/cu-webring/.github/pull_request_template.md

+### Important!
+Fill out the details below before you create a pull request!
 _To add your site, you MUST be a [Carleton University Student](https://carleton.ca/) (alumni welcome too!) to join._

 **Full Name**: \<insert full name here>